 Boys & Girls Choir

 The Boys & Girls Choir includes children in grades 1 through 8 and sings for most Family Services (9:00 am every second Sunday of the month) from September through early June as well as for other special services throughout the year.
 No prior musical experience is required, but children do need to be able to read.
 Choir members have the opportunity to prepare for and attend the annual Royal School of Church Music summer camp.
-The group rehearses approximately every other week from 11:00 am to 12:30 pm downstairs in the Elders’ Room is led by Libbi Nixon.
+The group rehearses approximately every other week from 11:00 am to 12:30 pm downstairs in the Elders’ Room is led by Marcelo Martinez.
 Note that children whose families do not formally belong to St. Mark’s are entirely welcome to participate.

 St. Mark’s has a 3-octave Handbell Choir that rehearses in the Elders’ Room every other Wednesday from 6:45-8:00 pm.
 No prior experience is necessary, although the ability to read rhythm is helpful.
 This group is self-directed by parishioners Sarah Headley and Katherine Anderson.
-The Handbell Choir thinks of itself more as a club and a way for people to come together and have fun ringing handbells than as a performing ensemble, though it does play at the the morning and 5 o’clock services a few times each year.
+The Handbell Choir thinks of itself more as a club and a way for people to come together and have fun ringing handbells than as a performing ensemble, though it does play at the morning and 5 o’clock services a few times each year.
 There are additional opportunities for small groups of 2-4 to ring with the Chancel Choir.
 New members are always welcome!

 Concerts & Events